 Yoga is an excellent tool to improve overall health and fitness.
-It not only strengthens the muscles and skeleton improving flexibility and tone but also massages the nerves and internal organs bringing benefit to every bodily system through the improved circulation and delivery of hormones, nutrients and oxygen.
+It not only strengthens the muscles and skeleton improving flexibility and tone.
+It also massages the nerves and internal organs, bringing benefit to every bodily system through improved circulation and delivery of hormones, nutrients and oxygen.
 Results include improved posture and mobility whilst maintaining or improving range of movement and balance.
-An increased ability to concentrate and relax through the mindful nature of the exercises, making it perfect to de-stress.
+An increased ability to concentrate and relax through the mindful nature of the exercises, makes yoga perfect for stress management and relaxation.
 It can also help with relief from digestive problems, menopausal or hormonal symptoms and balancing the metabolism and weight.

 Do I need to bring any equipment with me?